barend-erasmus/design-patterns/creational-patterns/builder/README.md

 # Builder Pattern

-Builder pattern builds a complex object using simple objects and using a step by step approach.
+This pattern allows a client object to construct a complex object by specifying only its type and content, being shielded from the details related to the object's representation.

 ## Real Life Example